Thursday, May 17th, 2012

 Third quarter 2011

-By Houlihan Lokey
+Written by By Houlihan Lokey

 December 2011 - During the third quarter the domestic steel market discontinued its recent growth from the first half of the year, as macroeconomic factors slowed and demand levels retreated.
 During the quarter, analysts witnessed the M&A market recovery slow somewhat, as it remained flat and transaction values decreased.
 Domestically, the number of U.S. transactions was unchanged during the period, though the outlook for M&A remains upbeat for the rest 2011 and 2012.